Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Christ in us can do it, and He will do it.
 On our part, we must hold to the faith of Jesus and be obedient to the life

-within us until the resurrection and transfiguration into the image of Christ that comes with the Presence of the
+within us until the resurrection and transfiguration into the image of Jesus that comes with His presence that ends

-Lord that ends our present wicked age and ushers in the new age of the Son of God's love.
+our present age and ushers in the new age of the Son of God's love, God's age.

 utmost moral standard of God.
 He defines and expresses morality as well as holiness and righteousness.
 He cannot

 manifest anything less than God's moral law.
-Anyone who says that if Jesus were on earth today he would
+Anyone who says that if Jesus were on earth today, he would embrace,

-embrace, even be in the midst of fighting for something less than God's highest moral code is deceived and blind
+even be in the midst of fighting for something less than God's highest moral code is deceived and blind to the truth.

-to the truth.
-This leads to what is called social justice , which incorporates concepts of fair and just treatment for
+This leads to what is called social justice , which incorporates concepts of fair and just treatment for all, equal

-all, equal opportunity with equal outcomes, diversity, wealth redistribution, fair allocation of community resources,
+opportunity with equal outcomes, diversity, wealth redistribution, fair allocation of community resources, social

-social privileges, public control and participation in all levels of life, as if the government is the primary driving force
+privileges, public control and participation in all levels of life, as if the government is the primary driving force for

 constrained or prejudiced on the basis of gender, sexuality, religion, political affiliations, age, race, belief, disability,